Mxrcon/B-DSl2-Update/steps_notes.md

  OBS: Channels can be used twice on DSL2, and are automatically forked, so all channels need to be revised and explicit forks need to be removed.

- I'm using sample fastq from NCBI SRA of[Escherichia coli](https://www.ncbi.nlm.nih.gov/sra/SRX10122872[accn]) to test the Bactopia pipeline, i'll run with the -with-dag to generate dag files and analyse the whole data process inside bactopia workflow,
+ I'm using sample fastq from NCBI SRA of[Escherichia coli](https://www.ncbi.nlm.nih.gov/sra/SRX10122872[accn]) to test the Bactopia pipeline, i'll run with the -with-dag to generate dag files and analyse the whole data process inside bactopia workflow.

+ I've created dag.dot files to understand better how Bactopia works.
+The flowchart contains a lot of useful information.

+## 2 step: Adding Stubs to process
+Adding stubs is an important step on pipeline engineering process, because you can separate nextflow process to other tools process(scripts, shell commands or tools like fastqc).

+Current Status = (1/24) stubs added to process

-## 2 Step: Update all modules inclusion
+## 3 Step: Update all modules inclusion

-## 3 Step: Update all process
+## 4 Step: Update all process
 There are 24 process on the pipeline.\
 Current Status = (0/24) processes updated

-## 4 Step: Modifying Workflow scope to ensure process usage
+## 5 Step: Modifying Workflow scope to ensure process usage